duncanjbrown/dotfiles/README.md

-viewcsv <file>            # print a CSV file in columns whozat <port>             # get the process/es listening on a given port evict-listeners <port>    # kill the process/es listening on a given port
+viewcsv <file>            # print a CSV file in columns whozat <port>             # get the process/es listening on a given port evict-listeners <port>    # kill the process/es listening on a given port pipv                      # list available versions of a pip package
 ```

 ## Options